CANopenNode/CANopenNode/README.md

 Some details
 ------------
 ### RTR
 RTR (remote transmission request) is a feature of CAN bus.
-Usage of RTR is not recommended for CANopen and it is not implemented in CANopenNode.
+Usage of RTR is not recommended for CANopen.
+RTR PDO is not implemented in CANopenNode.

 ### Error control
 When node is started (in NMT operational state), it is allowed to send or receive Process Data Objects (PDO).
 If Error Register (object 0x1001) is set, then NMT operational state may not be allowed.